 The diversity of bikes observed on roads across the city’s districts represents fairly accurately the socio-economic range of Singapore’s society.

 A white-collar worker in the CBD doing some stretching before heading back home on his road bike (left photo).
 An increasing number of residents who live in the inner-city districts, however, have recently started using electric personal mobility devices (PMD) to commute to workplace (right photo).
 Could this electric revolution make short- and mid-distance bicycle commuting obsolete in the near future?

-Taken together, the popularity of cycling reaches fairly low levels in Singapore.
-While HDB-indoor fitness clubs and badminton courts, among other sporting facilities, struggle with increasing demand, large parts of the local bicycle trail network look deserted during much of the day and week.
-Thus it appears somewhat disproportionate and unjustifiable to use a sizeable portion of Singapore’s limited territory for accommodating the relatively low numbers of bicycle commuters and recreational cyclists.
+Taken together, it appears somewhat disproportionate and unjustifiable to use a sizeable portion of Singapore’s limited territory for accommodating the fairly low numbers of bicycle commuters and recreational cyclists.
 This is all the more problematic given that the bicycle path network is likely to be extended to 700km by 2030, according to the government’s recent annual LTA report, potentially resulting in an even greater demand-and-supply imbalance.